jessecaunter/python-level-0/README.md

 ## 12. Names
 Store the names of a few friends in a list.
 Print each person's name by accessing each element in the list, one at a time.

+## 13. Greetings
+Print a personalised message to each person in a list of names.